Paweł Przytocki

-Paweł Przytocki (born 13 September 1958 in Krosno), is a Polish conductor of classical music.
+Paweł Przytocki (born 13 September 1958), is a Polish conductor of classical music.

-Education
+Early life

-Przytocki studied at the Academy of Music in Kraków, graduating with distinction from the Faculty of Conducting under Professor Jerzy Katlewicz in 1985.
+Przytocki was born in Krosno.
+He studied at the Academy of Music in Kraków, graduating with distinction from the Faculty of Conducting under Professor Jerzy Katlewicz in 1985.
 He perfected his skills at the Bartók International Seminar with Péter Eötvös and the Master Conducting Course within the Oregon Bach Festival in Eugene, Oregon, USA with Helmuth Rilling.

 Career

 From 1983 to 1987, Przytocki conducted at the Krakow Philharmonic and, since 1987, at the Grand Theatre in Łódź.
 From 1988 to 1991, he was the conductor and music director of the Baltic Philharmonic in Gdańsk.